projectcalico/calico/_includes/master/openstack-etcd-auth.md

 relevant {{site.prodname}} components with an etcd user name and password.
-You can create a single etcd user for {{site.prodname}} that has permission to read and write any key beginning with `/calico/`, or you can create specific etcd users for each component, with the more precise permissions that that component needs.
+You can create a single etcd user for {{site.prodname}} that has permission to read and write any key beginning with `/calico/`, or you can create specific etcd users for each component, with more precise permissions.

 This table sets out where to configure each component of {{site.prodname}} for OpenStack, and the detailed access permissions that each component needs: